burtvadr/Portable-Flatpak/README.md

 ## 4. My Stretch: Desktop Integration

-* naturally, installing flatpaks adds a desktop entry on your Desktop enviroment, we want to preserve this behavior by default. #you should be able to disable desktop integration. so you can only run the application by clicking the `runner`
+* naturally, installing flatpaks adds a desktop entry on your Desktop environment, we want to preserve this behavior by default. #you should be able to disable desktop integration. so you can only run the application by clicking the `runner`

 *automatically applies a custom icon, by detecting by the presence of any images inside the `[Portable Root]` so you don’t have to edit anything manually